gsingelmann/ScriptUI_by_XML/README.md

 The syntax of the xml is oriented on HTML form elements.
 Basically: If you can write HTML-forms you should quickly be able to write ScriptUI forms, too.
 Currently only a subset of HTML is allowed.

+**Update 14.10.19:** Documentation and Samples now include the ability to use images

 ## The tags

 ### groups and panels